 Bluetooth audio devices menu

 This menu offers a quick access to Bluetooth audio devices and their settings.
-To access this menu, use the shortcut Ctrl + Fn + A. If no audio Bluetooth device had been configured, a message will be giving this information and you will stay at your current position.
+To access this menu, use the shortcut Ctrl + Fn + A. If no audio Bluetooth device had been configured, a message will be displayed in braille during few seconds giving this information and you will stay at your current position.
 If an audio Bluetooth device had been configured, it will be displayed when entering in this menu.
 An 8-dot symbol is added at the end of the device’s name if it is connected.
 By entering in the Context menu with the shortcut Ctrl + M on the device’s name, you will have the option to connect device (that will try to connect the device if it was not connected before and that will reconnect the device if it is connected), disconnect device and delete paired device.
+Please note that when your cursor is positioned on a device, you can press Enter to connect it directly.
 In the Bluetooth audio devices menu, after the list of previously connected audio devices, the Close button can be used to leave this menu and return to your previous position.

 Using the Editor Application